Milanese Cutlet

 - 1

 To prepare the Milanese cutlet, first cut the veal ribs.
-To do this, make an incision in the meat, running the knife between each bone to obtain 4 cutlets of about 250 g each.
-At this point, scrape the bone with the tip of a knife, so as to completely clean it of the skin, which would otherwise turn dark during cooking.
-Instead, the hot butter will make the bone handle turn light in color.
+Make an incision in the meat, running the knife between each bone to obtain 4 cutlets of about 250 g each.
+Scrape the bone with the tip of a knife to clean it properly.

 - 2